fadeevab/mediator-pattern-rust/README.md

 | ---------------------------- | ----------------------------- |
 | ![image](images/problem.png) | ![image](images/solution.png) |

-## Problem

-A common implementation in object-oriented languages looks like the following (pseudo-code!):
+A common implementation in object-oriented languages looks like the following pseudo-code:

 ```java
 Controller controller = new Controller();